bingeli1212/nitrile-preview/doc/DOC-styles.md

   If this flags has been set then the text will be rubified.

-+ var:x 1 10 y 2 20 z 3 30
++ ranges:x/1/10 y/2/20 z/3/30

-  This value holds a list of variables and their respective start/end values.
+  This value holds a list of environment variables and the start/end values for each one of them.
 This value is currently utilized by the 'animation' bundle.

 + steps:12